Sakerdot/accounts-discourse/README.md

         $set: {
             secret: 'secret',
             url: 'http://example.discourse.com',
+            [onlyLoginMods]: true/false,
+            [onlyLoginAdmins]: true/false,
         },
     },
 );
 ```
+onlyLoginMods and onlyLoginAdmins are optional, will default to false if not given.
+Both can be set to only login mods and admins.
 I recommend setting secret and url outside of source code in a settings.json file.
 Read more about it [here](https://docs.meteor.com/api/core.html#Meteor-settings).
 Secret won't be exposed to the client.